hapax/hapax.github.io/assets/teaching.md

 $$

 The series converges rapidly to $\pi/6$, as students can confirm numerically.
 Newton used this formula to calculate $\pi$ to 15 decimal places.
+They can try this feat themselves!

 To arrive at this point, we have thrown rigour to the wind, ignoring the radius of the power series and the uniform convergence of the sum